Must-read eBooks for Product Managers to boost software development, prototyping, analysis and user experience skills.

 • Making the business case for enterprise UX

-Making an Enterprise UX Friendly provides a practical guide to the how to build UX into an enterprise from the ground up, supplemented with expert insights and real-world examples.
+Making an Enterprise UX-Friendly: A Quick Guide (PDF) provides a practical guide to the how to build UX into an enterprise from the ground up, supplemented with expert insights and real-world examples.
 Plus it’s free!

 Making an Enterprise UX Friendly: A Quick Guide, free